lars-t-hansen/moz-sandbox/sab/waitNonblocking.md

 `wake`.
 For this reason, an implementation of `waitNonblocking` that blocks is not viable (though see the Performance section).

+Agents that wait with `waitNonblocking` participate in the same fairness scheme as agents that wait with `wait`: When an agent performs a `wake` with a count s.t. it does not wake all waiting agents, waiting agents are woken in the order they waited.
+(Note, the preceding statement contradicts at least two of the preceding clauses and is therefore too broad.
+Resolving this conflict will be part of pinning down the semantics for real.)

-For practical purposes, we can think of the semantics as being those of an implementation that creates a new helper agent for each `waitNonblocking` call; this helper agent performs a normal blocking `wait` on the location; and when awoken, it sends a signal to the originating agent to resolve the promise with the appropriate result value.
+For practical purposes, we can think of the semantics as being those of an implementation that creates a new helper agent for each `waitNonblocking` call; this helper agent performs a normal blocking `wait` on the location; and when the wait is complete, it sends an asynchronous signal to the originating agent to resolve the promise with the appropriate result value.

-## Open questions
+## Known open questions

-In the case where a single agent creates several nonblocking waits on the same location, an argument could be made that they should be resolved in order.
-(The current shared memory spec stipulates that waiters are awoken in wait order generally, and this is observable.)
-If this falls out of how promises are specified, then that's great, otherwise we should investigate what we can do.
+- Whether `waitNonblocking` should always return a Promise or can return a Promise or a string.

+- What we can and cannot require about wake order when wake order is observable.

 ## Polyfills